jonatanvicente/docker-k8s-training/labs/lab_3.md

 3. Verify that a new pod exists
 4. Delete the pod
 5. Modify pod.yaml to add another pod and reapply the manifest
-6. Create a new manifest called **containers.yml**.
-Include 2 containers instead just one and apply it
-7. Create a new manifest called **labels.yml**.
+6. Create a new manifest called **labels.yml**.
 Add the labels 'app' and 'env' in the metadata section

 **Keep an eye to this:**
 - A container cannot update itself.
 It requires a higher-level object